-The Chorister or Song Leader.-In our larger Sabbath schools a chorister or song leader is usually elected whose duty it is to lead the music of the school.
-He plans with the superintendent for the presentation of this phase of worship each Sabbath.
-In some of the larger schools an assistant chorister or song leader is also selected.
+The Music Director. - In our larger Sabbath schools a music director is usually appointed whose duty it is to lead the music of the school.
+He plans with the division leader for the presentation of this phase of worship each Sabbath.
+In some of the larger schools an assistant music director is also selected.

 Only such special music should be provided as will glorify God.
 Singers should be as carefully selected as are the workers for other parts of the Sabbath school service, and should be measured by the same standards.

-The Organist.-Great care should be exercised in the selection of the Sabbath school organist or pianist, his musical ability, standards of character, dress and deportment being taken into consideration.
+The Pianist and/or Organist.-Great care should be exercised in the selection of the Sabbath school pianist or organist, his musical ability, standards of character, dress, and deportment being taken into consideration.

-Sabbath School Offerings.-All Sabbath school offerings are to be handed to the church treasurer by the secretary.
+Sabbath School Offering. - All Sabbath school offerings are to be handed to the church treasurer by the secretary.
 A careful record of all offerings received should be kept by the secretary.